+Someone's in crisis.
+You want to help.
+Learn how.
 Become a certified Mental Health First Aider!
 Just as CPR teaches us how to help an individual suffering from certain medical emergencies, Mental Health First Aid (MHFA) instructs us how to identify, understand and respond to those who are experiencing a behavioral health crisis.
-The MHFA program is an interactive training that helps individuals recognize risk factors and warning signs for a range of behavioral health problems, and teaches a five-step action plan to provide basic, yet appropriate interventions for individuals experiencing a mental health crisis.
+Mental Health First Aid is a vital public education program that teaches participants how to recognize and respond to mental health and addiction crises.
+This 8-hour interactive training will help you to recognize risk factors and warning signs for a range of behavioral health problems, and teach you to provide basic, appropriate interventions for individuals experiencing a mental health crisis.

 Learn the evidence-based, 5-step action plan: